-Patent litigation expenses for the year ended December 31, 2020, were \$1,609,807 (December 31, 2019 - \$1,289,016).
-In 2020, patent litigation expenses include the costs related to the settlement with AirWatch net of the recovery of the litigation financing liability (Note 10).
+Patent litigation expenses for the year ended December 31, 2021, were \$nil (December 31, 2020 - \$1,609,807).
+In 2020, patent litigation expenses included the costs related to the settlement with AirWatch net of the recovery of the litigation financing liability.
+On December 29, 2020, the Company and VMWare, Inc. reached a settlement to conclude the litigation in both Canada and the United States whereby the Company paid VMWare, Inc. US\$1,400,000 in the fist quarter of fiscal 2021 from the proceeds of the bond.
+No further expenses have been incurred to date.